 If you need a map, check the one at the end of this guide.

 These campgrounds and RV parks are the closest to the city, mostly just a few minutes' drive away.

-The next-closest alternative after Candlestick RV Park, it's not in the city of San Francisco but is just 15... minutes south in the town of Pacifica off CA Hwy 1.
-The campground flat, paved sites and pets are welcome.
-It lots of RV sites with full hookups (except for the sites with a view).
+- San Francisco RV Resort: The next-closest alternative after Candlestick RV Park, it's not in the city of San Francisco but is just 15 minutes south in the town of Pacifica off CA Hwy 1.
+The campground is flat with paved sites, and pets are welcome.
+There are lots of RV sites with full hookups (except for the sites with a view).